-This report goes into great technical detail covering the methods behind the Climate Atlas.
-Note that these details do not concern the direct use of the Climate Atlas itself, but is scientific background information written for scientific and expert users.
+This report goes into technical detail covering the methods behind Klimaatlas.
+Note that these details do not concern the direct use of Klimaatlas itself, but is scientific background information written for scientific and expert users.

 2 Method overview

 Model calibration essentially deals with the reality that distributions of climate model data are not usually identical to distributions of the same quantities observed.
 The differences can lie in different mean values, or, usually, in distributions that neither have the same mean nor the same shape (widths, for instance).
 Methods that deal with the task of making model data distributions more or less similar to observed data, are here generally termed "calibration" methods, with additional nomenclature to indicate precisely which form of adjustment is used.
 These concepts will be discussed below.